bruceadams/query-rds-data/README.md

 ## Installing

-Prebuilt binaries for some major platforms are available under [Github releases](https://github.com/bruceadams/query-rds-data/releases).
+Prebuilt binaries for several platforms are available under [Github releases](https://github.com/bruceadams/query-rds-data/releases).

 On macOS, the prebuilt binary can be installed using [Homebrew](https://brew.sh).